Error1000/ron/README.md

 # Ron
-A kernel written in rust, aimed at being as architecture agnostic/portable as possible.
+A kernel and accompanying utilities written in rust, aimed at being as architecture agnostic/portable as possible.
 Current goal: make it work on bare metal, i want to see an application (e.g. bash), loaded from disk, run on it, on bare metal